Sunflower Seed Benefits for Females: Wards Off Heart Disease, Diabetes, and Inflammation

 The salty flavor of crunchy sunflower seeds make them one of the most beloved snacks across the globe.
-But did you know that on top of satisfying your savory cravings, they’re also pretty darn good for you?
+But did you know that on top of satisfying your savory cravings, they’re also pretty darn good for you — especially if you are a woman.
+Take a look impressive sunflower seed benefits for females.

-Here’s a quick breakdown of some of the impressive nutritional data found inside 100 grams (a little less than a cup) of sunflower seeds: nine grams of fiber, 19.4 grams of protein, 26.1 grams of vitamin E, 129 milligrams of magnesium, 79.4 micrograms of selenium, 69 milligrams of omega-3 fatty acid, and 3,2785 milligrams of omega-6 fatty acid.
+The nutritional data inside 100 grams (a little less than a cup) of sunflower seeds is pretty impressive: 9 grams of fiber, 19.4 grams of protein, 26.1 grams of vitamin E, 129 milligrams of magnesium, 79.4 micrograms of selenium, 69 milligrams of omega-3 fatty acid, and 3,2785 milligrams of omega-6 fatty acid.

 The fiber, protein, and magnesium levels will get you over 30 percent of the daily recommended amount of each, while the hefty portions of vitamin E and selenium can knock you over the 100 percent daily recommend amount for them, too.
 Not too shabby for a handful of seeds, right?